mncmb/ninevox/readme.md

-# motivation
+# ninevox
 ![](pics/ninevox.jpg)

-This project is a collection of different lab deployments.

-It follows one simple rule:
+Ever thought to yourself `I would like to start playing around with some AD concepts for fun or pentesting` or `I wanna do malware analysis` and the lab setup guides looked like too much work until you get to the fun part?

+Spare yourself some of the work by using these base templates for all the common and boring VM set up tasks.
-- **keep dependencies and requirements to a minimum**
+All while keeping dependencies and requirements to a minimum.

-For this reason, [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://developer.hashicorp.com/vagrant/downloads) were used, since they are free to use in personal projects and run on every major operating system.
+You only need [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://developer.hashicorp.com/vagrant/downloads) which are free to use in personal projects, run on every major operating system and can be installed with the package manager of your OS (thx `winget`).

 # mallab
 A classical malware analysis lab environment, following the 2 box approach.
 One Windows VM is used for detonation and analysis of malware, the 2nd VM acts as a router and fakes web and other services.

+Take a look at the template directory for guides and ressources to get started with RE.

 ![netplan mallab](pics/mallab.jpg)